 The London Economics Study Group (LESG)

-- To contribute to student learning of general economic principles and methods of analysis at an advanced undergraduate 1evel.
+- To contribute to student learning of general economic principles and methods of analysis at an advanced undergraduate level.

 The program provides the equivalent of a full semester’s work on campus.
 It consists of classroom meetings led by the Colgate professor directing the program, lectures by invited scholars and other professionals from the London area, and group visits to government and private institutions.
 Students usually conduct internships arranged with banks, businesses, legal, non-profit, and government agencies during the second half of the semester.
-Visits to European institutions in Brussels and/or international economics conferences in other parts of Europe have become an important extension to the UK-based program since 1973.
+Visits to Geneva and/or Ireland are planned (subject to students’ being able to obtain visas).

 Classroom activities and lodging are conveniently located in the Bloomsbury district of central London – a short walk from the British Museum.
 This location in the heart of London maximizes students’ exposure to the many facets of cosmopolitan Euro-British culture.
 The location also provides ready access to important resources that serve the narrower academic purposes of the program.